jswank-lfm/lexingtonfriends.org/site/content/support.md

     weight: 110
 ---

 The Lexington Friends Meeting is supported by the contributions of its members and attenders.
-Your support helps us to maintain our meetinghouse, support our community, and provide a welcoming space for all who come to worship with us.
+Your donation helps us support our communiuty, maintain our meetinghouse, and provide a welcoming space for all who come to worship with us.

 Your gift is tax-deductible.
 Lexington Friends Meeting is a 501(c)(3) organization.